Body image refers to how an individual sees their own body and the feelings associated with this perception.

 Throughout history, people have given importance to the beauty of the human body.
 Society, media, social media, and popular culture often shape these views, and this can affect how a person sees their own body.

 However, popular standards are not always helpful.

-Constant bombardment by media images can cause people to feel uncomfortable about their body, leading to distress and ill health.
+Constant bombardment by media images and social pressure can cause people to feel uncomfortable about their body, leading to distress and ill health.
 It can also affect work, social life, and other aspects of life.

 This article will look at positive and negative body image and provide some tips on how to improve body image.

 Body image refers to a person’s emotional attitudes, beliefs, and perceptions of their own body.
 Experts

 - what a person believes about their appearance

 - how they feel about their body, height, weight, and shape

 - how they sense and experience their body

 Positive body image is related to body satisfaction and acceptance, while negative body image is related to dissatisfaction and wanting one’s body to be different.